Alice in Chains’ Jerry Cantrell Reflects on Songwriting, Inspiration, and Early Struggles

 November 2, 2016

-“It’s mostly music first and then the music kind of evokes a vibe,” Cantrell said.
-“Or [the lyrics] may just hit you at the time where something is stuck in your head or there’s something that you feel passionately about.”
+“It’s mostly music first, and then the music kind of evokes a vibe,” Cantrell said.
+“Or [the lyrics] may just hit you at a time when something is stuck in your head, or there’s something that you feel passionately about.”

-Cantrell has penned some of Alice In Chains’ most poignant and deeply personal songs like the hits Rooster, a tribute to his father, and Would?, a tribute to his close friend Andrew Wood.
-As he continues through his nearly 20-year career, Cantrell said it’s getting more and more challenging to write lyrics that mean something to him.
+Cantrell has penned some of Alice in Chains’ most poignant and deeply personal songs, including the hits “Rooster,” a tribute to his father, and “Would?,” a tribute to his close friend Andrew Wood.
+As he moves further into his decades-long career, Cantrell said it’s becoming more challenging to write lyrics that still feel meaningful.

 “It gets a little more difficult to come up with stuff to write about because you’ve already written about so many vibes or subjects or situations or whatever,” he said.
-“Music isn’t really that hard, I can come up with riffs all day long, but lyrics always take the most time for me.
-I don’t want to say something I don’t mean or feel strongly about, so you kind of just got to wait until that happens.”
+“Music isn’t really that hard — I can come up with riffs all day long — but lyrics always take the most time for me.
+I don’t want to say something I don’t mean or feel strongly about, so you kind of just have to wait until that happens.”

 As Ian writes music and lyrics for his band Anthrax, he empathized with Cantrell.
-However, the two agreed that the challenge of writing meaningful lyrics is part of the joy of making music.
+Still, the two agreed that the challenge of writing meaningful lyrics is part of the joy of making music.

-“The cool thing about making music, and we’re lucky enough to have been doing it for a number of years and been successful at it and still able to do it, is the fact that no matter what success you’ve had and no matter what you’ve written in the past, you have to start at a complete zero every time,” Cantrell said.
+“The cool thing about making music — and we’re lucky enough to have been doing it for a number of years, been successful at it, and still able to do it — is the fact that no matter what success you’ve had and no matter what you’ve written in the past, you have to start at a complete zero every time,” Cantrell said.
 “It’s terrifying.
 It’s frustrating.
 It’s a commitment.
 It’s an amazing thing to go through.
-At the beginning of it, it feels for me, every time, like it’s insurmountable, but you know that you’ve gone through it before, so you’ve got the benefit of the experience of ‘this is the way it is every time.’
-What are we gonna come up with now?
-What are we gonna say now?”
+At the beginning of it, it feels, for me, every time, like it’s insurmountable, but you know that you’ve gone through it before, so you’ve got the benefit of the experience of ‘this is the way it is every time.’
+What are we going to come up with now?
+What are we going to say now?”

-Cantrell described the feeling of falling in love with music, citing Elton John and Fleetwood Mac as two of his early songwriting idols.
-Later in his career, Cantrell had the opportunity to work with John on a track and said, about the experience: “It’s like a circle completing itself”
+Cantrell also reflected on the artists who shaped his love of songwriting, citing Elton John and Fleetwood Mac as early influences.
+Later in his career, he had the opportunity to work with Elton John on a track and said of the experience, “It’s like a circle completing itself.”